doubleII/Test/cURL/0001-cmd-commands.md

 `-d --data` Send body (specific data) in POST or PUT request.
 More details provids in section `PUT & POST requests`

+`-h --help` Usage help.

-'-H --header Header to supply with post & put request`
+`-H --header Header to supply with post & put request`

+`-i --include` (HTTP) Include the HTTP-header in the output.
+The HTTP-header includes things like server-name, date of the document, HTTP-version and more...

+`-v --verbose` Provide more information, makes the fetching more verbose.
+Useful for debuggung.
+A line starting with `>` means "header data" sent by curl, `<` means "header data" received by curl that is hidden in normal cases, and a line starting with `*` means additional info provided by curl.

 ... in arbeit